 - you are or have been a farmworker in the last 2 years or your parents worked in farm work in the last 2 years (parents can be undocumented).

 - you must also meet certain enrollment and income eligibility to qualify.
 Note that Fidelis Healthcare or any form of government financial assistance may qualify you.

 For more information, contact Lezly Rosario Alvarado, firstname.lastname@example.org, 585-820-7486.

 There are many agencies that assist with funding for Workforce Development Programs.
+We always encourage applicants to check with their employer or union as well as tuition assistance may be available.
 This is not an exhaustive list.
-If you are interested in one of the programs, especially if it falls under Allied Health (Pharmacy Technician, Medical Billing, or Sterile Processing you are encouraged to reach out.
-Contact Mary Alice Torba, firstname.lastname@example.org, 716-614-6213 to discuss your individual circumstance.
+If you are interested in one of the programs, especially if it falls under Allied Health (Pharmacy Technician or Sterile Processing you are encouraged to reach out.
+Contact Maryjo Erway, email@example.com, 716-614-6472 to discuss your individual circumstance.